netotz/netotz.github.io/content/posts/a-fvs.md

 In that post, I concluded that I would have to do "manual" tests to see where exactly the adapted algorithm was failing... *ok boomer*.
 Although careful experiments were needed to detect the errors, I thought that recurring to pen and paper was too much.
-I ended up preferring Gen-Z cutting-edge futuristic technologies instead and tested the algorithm in Jupyter Notebooks using small instances of the ANPCP.
+I ended up preferring Gen-Z cutting-edge futuristic technologies instead and tested the algorithm in Jupyter Notebooks (/s) using small instances of the ANPCP.
 After four notebooks of testing and modifying the algorithm, it could finally solve the problem for any $\alpha < p$.
 You can check them out [here](https://github.com/netotz/alpha-neighbor-p-center-problem/tree/main/anpcp), they are the ones whose filenames start with `ieval_`, but only the introduction and conclusion explain something, I didn't document much the whole evaluation process.

 The final version of the algorithm was baptized as the *Alpha Fast Vertex Substitution* (A-FVS) local search heuristic, because it considers the $\alpha$th closest center, it is fast, and it substitutes one vertex for another.

 Since then, I have been able to write most of the thesis (**big shout-out to [my mentor](https://yalma.fime.uanl.mx/~roger/work/index.html) and my revisors!**), which I think is more understandable than the previous post, so here is the chapter that reviews the background of the fast interchange concept and explains the observations that led us to the birth of the A-FVS.

+Still, I recommend reading that post [here](../decomposing-of) before reading this one because there's relevant context in there.
+Also, if this post gets too technical and I forgot to explain something or it's difficult to understand, please let me know via [Twitter](https://twitter.com/netotz) and I'll add or edit it :+1:.

-To the best of our knowledge, implementing a fast interchange local search heuristic to solve the ANPCP hasn't been considered before.
+To the best of our knowledge, implementing a fast interchange local search heuristic to solve the ANPCP hadn't been considered before.
+The A-FVS has shown significant speedups of computational time in every test, being around 100 times faster than a simple interchange algorithm, depending on the size of the problem.
+This shows the power of using the appropriate data structures to improve the runtime of an algorithm.

+I've been coding this in Python in [this repository](https://github.com/netotz/alpha-neighbor-p-center-problem).
+I warn you, there's a high technical debt there and it's not the cleanest code that I've written.
+But until I refactor it, it is what it is.

 # The process

-A solution to the ANPCP can be improved by applying a local search procedure, i.e., modifying one or more components of the solution based on some rule, looking for a better objective function value among the space of candidate solutions or neighborhoods, until a local optimum is reached.
+A solution to the ANPCP can be improved by applying a **local search heuristic**, i.e., modifying one or more components of the solution based on some rule, looking for a better objective function value among the space of candidate solutions or neighborhoods, until a local optimum is reached.

 A well-known local search procedure is the *vertex substitution method*, also known as the *greedy interchange* or *swap*.
 This method consists of replacing one of the facilities in the solution, denoted as $f_r$, for another one outside the solution, denoted as $f_i$.
 The procedure is repeated until no more improvements are found (local optimum reached).